bharat-patodi/bharat-patodi/README.md

 **bharat-patodi/bharat-patodi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GH profile.
 -->

-🦚 Ruby and 🦩 JS are my two languages of choice right now.
+🦚 Ruby & 🦩 JS are my two languages of choice right now.

 I like to build products that bring a shine in my eyes.
 My current favorite ones include: